-The NCUC analyzes the probable growth in the use of electricity and the long-range need for future generating capacity in North Carolina.
-Duke and Progress annually furnish the NCUC a report of their respective resource plans, which contain a 15-year forecast of loads and generating capacity.
-The report describes all generating facilities and known transmission facilities with operating voltage of 161 kV or more which, in the judgment of the utility, will be required to supply system demands during the 15-year forecast period.
+The NCUC analyzes the probable growth in the use of electricityN.C.
+G.S. § 62-110.1 and the long-range need for future generating capacity in North Carolina.
+Duke and Progress annually furnish the NCUC a report of their respectiveresource plans, which contain a 15-year forecast of loads and generating capacity.
+The report describes all generating facilities and known transmission facilitieswith operating voltage of 161 kV or more which, in the judgment of the utility, will be required to supply system demands during the 15-year forecast period.
 Such filings must include a section containing a comprehensive analysis of their Demand-Side Management (DSM) plans and activities.